sourcegraph/handbook/content/departments/product-engineering/product/process/surfacing_product_feedback.md

 ## Surfacing internal feedback

-- Internal feedback should be shared in the #feedback-dogfood channel, and cross-posted in the relevant team's channel (optional).
+- Internal feedback should be shared in the #feedback-dogfood channel, and cross-posted (optional) in the relevant team's channel.
 - Any teammate can open an issue for consideration by a product-engineering team, and assign the team's label.
 Product-engineering teams each have their own workflow for triaging issues, but use [common principles](../../process/working-with-issues.md)

 ## Surfacing customer feedback